pikachongfeng/Bitcoin_Structure/README.md

-##比特币结构
-包括MerkleTree, Block, PrivateKey, PublicKey, Address, Account的结构
+including the structure of MerkleTree, Block, PrivateKey, PublicKey, Address, Account